 Here are several reasons you may NOT want to accept ICBC’s first offer:

 ICBC might try to pressure you into accepting a “quick and fair resolution,” without any further explanation.
 We’ve heard of them giving injured victims as little as 24 hours to accept or decline an offer, knowing full well it can be difficult to get the help of a lawyer in such a short window.
-At Preszler Law, we do respond to all inquiries within 24 hours, and the first thing we’ll do after you call us– is give them a call, letting them know they’ve got to put a hold on their deadline until we’ve looked over the claim.
+At Preszler Injury Lawyers, we do respond to all inquiries within 24 hours, and the first thing we’ll do after you call us– is give them a call, letting them know they’ve got to put a hold on their deadline until we’ve looked over the claim.